tiffanyadu/100-days-of-code-2/log.md

 - Used axios to send a GET request to YouTube and receive data for video results

 **Thoughts:** Although Stephen said this section was optional, I could NOT pass up the opportunity to practice building another React application.
 How else am I going to learn and memorize all the new concepts and syntax?
 This video app is coming together quite quickly - already have the search bar functionality done!
 Excited to keep going because everything seems to be clicking in my brain so far!

+### Day 70: February 20, 2019

+**Today's Progress:** Continued with section 11 of the Modern React with Redux course by Stephen Grider on Udemy and continued working on the same video application.
+My progress:

+- Created VideoList and VideoItem components
+- Passed props to render video thumbnails and titles to page
+- Styled the video list and items
+- Used a nested callback to return selected video data to App
+- Started VideoDetail component and rendered selected video title and description to page

+**Thoughts:** This project got quite complex pretty quickly!
+I think I get it, but it did take some time to wrap my mind around nested callbacks and how information is being passed back and forth between parent and child components.